This one year programme leads to a PGCE, recommendation for QTS and 60 credits at Master's level.

 - high level of student satisfaction with the course.

 What our students say

 You’ll be studying with a group of peers who share a passion for music and want to support each other.
 Some will be graduates of music or performing art degrees, others will be professionals with extensive experience of music, or music education.

 Experience in practical music making is highly desirable but we also accept entrants with composition or music technology as a main musical strength.

 All applicants must be able to read musical notation (both bass and treble clef).

 Initial Teacher Education (PGCE and School Direct) Office

 University of Bristol

 Bristol, BS8 1JA

-The tutor for music is Dr Marina Gall.
+The tutors for music are Dr Marina Gall and Jan Hunt.